sauloapp/binaryTree/README.md

 Each node stores, in the minimum, the number of occurrences of the object (a CounterObject) being represented for a given application.

-Besides, Sedgewick implementation of the QuickSort is available in the BinaryTree class only to someone play with it comparing performances...
+Besides, Sedgewick implementation of the QuickSort is available in the BinaryTree class only to someone play with it comparing performances for two sorting methods with O(nlogn) time complexity...

+In fact, there is no search method.
+But it's easily implemented adapting the insert method to not insert and to not increment the occurences count...
+Good exercise!